Best web hosting UK: top-quality website hosting

-- Deluxe – unlimited websites, bandwidth, and storage.
+- Deluxe plan – unlimited storage, websites, and bandwidth.
 Standard processing applies here, too (1 CPU, 512MB RAM, 100 entry processes.)
 You should consider this plan if you want to create multiple websites.

 Keep in mind that different billing terms will have different monthly rates, so see what fits best for you.

 GoDaddy is reliable and fast but not as powerful as you would expect.
-During the full performance testing, it nailed the uptime and speed tests but was lacking in terms of the ability to handle big loads of traffic.
+During the full performance testing in the US, it nailed the uptime and speed tests but was lacking in terms of the ability to handle big loads of traffic.

 So, when it comes to performance, GoDaddy gets a B+.
-It’s fast and reliable, yet it could handle more traffic.
+It’s fast and reliable, yet it could be even faster.